jdombrowski-mitre/dioptra/docs/source/getting-started/installation.rst

 .. code-block:: sh

-   cd secure-ai-lab-components && git pull
+   cd dioptra && git pull

 The message *Already up to date.* should be echoed, verifying the repository was successfully cloned to your device.